cimd/vue-eloquent-docs/docs/laravel/model.md

 # Model

-## EloquentAPI Trait
+## EloquentApi Trait
-You should use the EloquentApi trait on your model
+You should use the `EloquentApi` trait on your model:

 **Example**